type0-1/Portfolio/README.md

 ## Testing Strategy
 Inside the root of this repository, you can find component tests ensuring that:

-* `Functionality`: Each component operates correctly.
+* `Functionality`: Each component operates correctly based on provided inputs.
 * `Expected Values`: Components have the correct div elements and character values.
 * `Correct Div Amount`: Specific sections have the correct number of divs.